CWFC-CCFB/LinReg/README.md

 The LinRegTrunc package is licensed under the GNU Lesser General Public License v3 (LGPL-3.0).

+The backend of this R package is composed of two open-source Java libraries:
+* repicea (LGPL-3.0) available at https://github.com/CWFC-CCFB/repicea .
+* repicea-mathstats (LGPL-3.0) available at https://github.com/CWFC-CCFB/repicea-mathstats .

 Tickets can be created at https://github.com/CWFC-CCFB/LinRegTrunc/issues .

 Mathieu Fortin